Leaving runways behind, Delevingne finds spotlight in 'Paper Towns'

-LOS ANGELES (Reuters) - As the lead of teen film “Paper Towns” and with a slew of upcoming high-profile roles under her belt, British supermodel Cara Delevingne is happy to leave the runway behind as she steps onto the big screen.
+LOS ANGELES, July 25 (Reuters) - As the lead of teen film “Paper Towns” and with a slew of upcoming high-profile roles under her belt, British supermodel Cara Delevingne is happy to leave the runway behind as she steps onto the big screen.

 Delevingne, 22, the striking face of fashion houses and brands from Chanel to Topshop, plays the mysterious Margo in a film adaptation of John Green’s young adult novel “Paper Towns,” out in U.S. theaters this week.